jonasoreland/runnerup/README.md

 ========

-Development snapshots can be found at: https://www.dropbox.com/sh/9dz3yzcej8ilpqa/Ae8CglEOAj
+Releases can be found at https://play.google.com/store/apps/details?id=org.runnerup